Constitution of Pakistan of 1962: Salient features of 1962 Constitution

-Like previous constitution of 1956 the Objective Resolution was included in the Preamble of the constitution.
-The teachings of Quran and Islamiyat were to be made compulsory.
+Like the previous constitution of 1956, the Objective Resolution was included in the Constitution's Preamble.
+The teachings of the Quran and Islamiyat were to be made compulsory.
 The President was to be Muslim.
-Pakistan was declared an Islamic republic through first amendment.
-No un-Islamic law would be enacted and all the existing laws would be Islamized etc.
+Pakistan was declared an Islamic republic through the first amendment.
+No un-Islamic law would be enacted, and all the existing laws would be Islamized etc.